-13.6 Engagement: A unit is said to Engage an enemy unit when it moves adjacent to that unit during movement.
-This is important because some Brigade Orders do not allow Engagement (see 11.0).
-Also, Artillery units may never Engage an enemy unit.
-Note that units operating under a Limited Activation must be Engaged (adjacent to an enemy unit) in order to issue Fire Combat.
+13.6 Engagement: A unit becomes Engaged when it moves adjacent to an enemy unit during movement.
+Exception: Artillery becomes engaged when it is within two hexes of an enemy unit.
+Artillery units may not move to become engaged during their movement.
+Artillery units can become engaged during retreats or by enemy units movement.
+Some Brigade Orders do not allow Engagement (see 11.0).
+Units operating under a Limited Activation must be Engaged in order to issue Fire Combat.